fairmat/DocumentationTemplate/README.md

 * DVPLReferences (The references required to build plugins)

 After this project has been cloned it's possible to go in the folder containing the documentation, for example ./DatesGenerator/Documentation/ and use LaTeX as usual (eg: pdflatex DatesGenerator.tex).
 If everything was setup correctly the related pdf file will be generated in the Documentation folder.

+Note that all documentation is under Creative Commons by NC SA.